Xeuten/meme_generator_api/README.md

 ```

 # Notes
-The surprise-me endpoint will work correctly only if there are meme templates with valid URLs in the database.
+- The surprise-me endpoint will work correctly only if there are meme templates with valid URLs in the database.
+- Tests are launched automatically before running the server, so if the server is running, the tests are successfully passed.